Skip to main content

 E. Multiple submissions of work:

 Students shall not submit the same academic work, or substantially the same work, for more than one class course without prior approval of both faculty members.
-Faculty create assignments in order to foster a certain kind of learning in a course.
+Faculty create assignments in order to foster a particular kind of learning in a course.
 Handing in work done for a previous course may preclude this learning.

 F. Unsanctioned collaboration: